top of page

 How to Grow African Violets

 Light: Half shade or artificial light (5000 to 10,000 lux) for 8 hours a day.
+I use Barrina T5 grow lights (yellow or white, 5000K), positioned about 12 inches above the plants.

 Watering: Bottom water with room temperature water when the soil looks dry and light colored.
 African violets can be watered from the top, however the water temperature should be warm and the leaves should get dry as soon as possible.
 Cold/hot water will damage the leaves.